jarmibe7/SuperSearch/README.md

 ```

-Plots for questions 3, 5, and 7 will populate in figures/, and data (ds1) is located in data/.
+All plots will populate in figures/, and data (ds1) is located in data/.
+JSON files with metrics will populate in
+metrics/

 In each A* path plot, the blue cell is the start and the green cell is the goal.
+The plots with robot trajectories
+will represent the full trajectory with a black line, and will also plot the robot position and heading as a blue arrow
+at a certain interval.

 #### Code Structure